 We admit students in the fall semester only.

 No, students entering our program have backgrounds not only in Anthropology, but in biology, geology, geography, history, psychology, and many other disciplines.
-If your background in anthropology is weak, you will be required to take some courses to provide the background your adviser and committee think is appropriate for your research area.
+If your background in anthropology is weak, you may be required to take some courses to provide the background your adviser and committee think is appropriate for your research area.

 All students admitted to the program receive a funding package that includes a stipend and tuition waiver.
 We also offer enhanced funding packages to students with exceptional qualifications.
 Continued funding is conditional based on performance.